This article may contain compensated links. See our full disclosure here

 - Automatic transmission cars will cost significantly more to rent as the majority of cars are manual or stick shift

 - Prebook child seats as these may not be readily available.
 We also road tested these travel car booster seats and found them to be a reasonable alternative

 - Build in lots of time for car pick up and drop off when planning your trip as this can take a little longer in Italy especially around lunch time and on weekends.

 Legal requirements for driving in Italy

-You must be 18 years or older and have held a valid driver’s licence for one year to drive a car in Italy.
-If you do not hold an EU passport, you will need an International Driver’s Licence as well as your standard issue licence.
+You must be 18 years or older and have held a valid driver’s license for one year to drive a car in Italy.
+If you do not hold an EU passport, you will need an International Driver’s Licence as well as your standard issue license.
 You can get these permits from your local automobile association.
 In the US, for example, you can get your permit via the AAA website.